Frederico-F-Martins/Frederico-F-Martins/README.md

 - 👋 Hi, I’m **@Frederico-F-Martins**

-     A :computer: Computational Chemistry :boom: Postdoc interested in making people's lifes better & more comfortable.
+     A Computational Chemist who enjoys writing some code.

 - 🌱 Coding is my part-time job, so feedback is appreciated.